Sourdough Pizza Dough is a make ahead pizza dough that has a delicious sourdough flavor and is made using a sourdough starter.

-Of course we love the taste but Sourdough is actually a healthier alternative to eating regular breads such as white or wheat loaves.
-The lower phytate levels in sourdough bread makes for an easier to digest bread and results in a better more nutritious bread.
+Of course we love the taste but sourdough is actually a healthier alternative to eating regular breads such as white or wheat loaves.
+The lower phytate levels in sourdough makes for an easier to digest food and results in a better more nutritious bread.

 a pizza sheet or baking sheet

 a mixer with a dough hook

 *If you do not have a stand mixer you can knead dough by hand for approximately 8 minutes